 The Monroe County Report Card aggregates data from more than 100 community indicators on the site and use symbols, colors and arrows to provide a quick, at-a-glance overview of the well-being of the county.
 This data cover the topics of Arts, Culture and Leisure, Children and Youth, Community Engagement, Economy, Education, Financial Self-Sufficiency, Health, Housing, and Public Safety.

-- From 2000 to 2014, the population 85 and over grew by 37% in Monroe, as opposed to a 38% increase statewide and a 45% increase for the nation.
+- From 2000 to 2015, the population 85 and over grew by 37% in Monroe, similar to a 39% increase statewide and a 48% increase for the nation.
 In stark contrast, the City of Rochester saw a decline of 17% in this age group over that period.

 - African Americans made up 16% of the population in Monroe, above the nation (13%) and below the state (18%).
-The proportion in Monroe was more than twice as high as every other county in the region.
-The African American population grew by 15% in Monroe from 2000 to 2014, slightly below the nation (18%) and well above the state (4%).
-Rochester’s African American population grew by 4% over that period.
+The proportion in Monroe was more than twice as high as any other county in the region.
+The African American population grew by 15% in Monroe from 2000 to 2015, slightly below the nation (19%) and well above the state (4%).
+Rochester’s African American population grew by 3% over that period.
 Rochester diverged dramatically from the county, with African Americans making up 42% of the total population.